hankbao/libreboot/docs/bsd/openbsd.md

     $ dmesg | tail

-Check to confirm which drive it is, for example, if you think its sd3:
+Check to confirm which drive it is, for example, if you think it's sd3:

     $ disklabel sd3